rclone/rclone/docs/content/commands/rclone_rc.md

   -h, --help              help for rc
       --json string       Input JSON - use instead of key=value args.
       --loopback          If set connect to this rclone instance not via HTTP.
-      --no-output         If set don't output the JSON result.
+      --no-output         If set, don't output the JSON result.
   -o, --opt stringArray   Option in the form name=value or name placed in the "opt" array.
       --pass string       Password to use to connect to rclone remote control.
       --url string        URL to connect to rclone remote control. (default "http://localhost:5572/")